DawnDeWaay/tdd-amplify-react/README.md

 ## Saving Notes For Real

 React creates a [single page web application](https://en.wikipedia.org/wiki/Single-page_application).
 This means that the React state does not [persist](<https://en.wikipedia.org/wiki/Persistence_(computer_science)>) beyond a web page refresh.
-In other words, if you refresh your browser page you will loose all of notes you created.
+In other words, if you refresh your browser page you will lose all of the notes you created.

 Since Cypress tests the application in a browser, this is the most logical place to test this user expectation.